 Long before digital technologies were available Citizen Science was practiced by Sir Isaac Newton and Benjamin Franklin, who made drawings of their observations.

 Citizen Science Projects in New Zealand

-Naturewatch NZ is a New Zealand wide online community enabling citizens to upload their own plant and animals observations, meet other nature watchers and learn about the natural world.
+iNaturalist NZ (Naturewatch NZ) is a New Zealand wide online community enabling citizens to upload their own plant and animals observations, meet other nature watchers and learn about the natural world.

 Click here to view observations from all over New Zealand and learn more about our special fauna and flora.
 Check out the latest sightings and observations such as this Leopard Seal spotted basking on the Te Atatu Boat Club ramp, right on the Whau river in February 2016.

 Join up to record your own observations of what’s in your backyard or local reserve.
 You can also take NatureWatch NZ with you, with the free iNaturalist mobile App. available from the Apple App.
 Store or on Android from Google Play.

 Once you’ve joined up, check out our Whau River Project page to find out what special fauna and flora have been observed around the Whau River catchment.

 For more tips about using iNaturalist- check out our Citizen Science Workshops page.

 The Big Backyard Butterfly Count is a Citizen Science project to raise awareness of New Zealand’s native butterflies and day-flying moths, their numbers and spread.
 The Monarch Butterfly New Zealand Trust hopes everyone will participate by counting the species they see in their garden for just one hour on one day between 10th and 30th November.